 I knew I had to try her dessert for several reasons.
 First of all cherries, duh.
 Second, poppy seeds, they add such a lovely texture to the moist cake.
 And then that wonderful streusel topping of oatmeal, flour, poppy seeds, sweetener and butter.
 The poppy seeds not only add crunch, but they add a dramatically dark hue to the topping.
 All those little black flecks really have an impact.

 I decided to adjust it just a touch.
 Instead of the cup of yogurt that Yossy calls for, I used 1/2 skyr, and 1/2 cup kefir.
 Because that is what was in the fridge.
+I also increased the amount of lime zest in the batter.
+There is something so refreshingly fresh about using lime as the background flavour instead of the usual lemon (not that I mind lemon!)
 And I added sliced blanched almonds to the streusel topping.
 Cuz I love the look of sliced almonds!
 And almonds go so well with cherries.
 All in all, they are additions that I will always use going forward, for this cake.
 It came together perfectly.
 Instead of using a loaf pan as she suggests, I used an 8 inch springform pan- I just love the way the pan releases so easily, leaving behind a perfect edge, making it wonderful for dessert for company.
 The batter creates a moist, tender crumb, where cherries rule as king.

 You can slice as is for breakfast.
 Or add some creme anglaise drizzled over, and it will make a stunning and yummy dessert.